Tefalk/Sailaway/README.md

 # Sailaway
-Mostly issues associated with the Sailaway app on my mac tower, but I am expanding it to include a football app.
+Mostly issues associated with the Sailaway app on my mac tower (now mbp), but I am expanding it to include a football app.